NathanDigital/TechClub/README.md

 Example projects would be 3D printing, electronics, Arduino, Raspberry Pi, Coding, [RoboWars](https://www.robowars.com.au/), AI, building drones and other RC craft, etc.

-Have a look at the [projects page](https://github.com/NathanDigital/TechClub/tree/main/projects) to see what some of our members are working on.
+Have a look at the [projects page](https://github.com/NathanDigital/TechClub/wiki/Projects)) to see what some of our members are working on.

 If you don't yet have a project of your own, have a look at our Recruiting page (todo) where we attempt to build a small class to take on a project together.

 You must be a [member of MakerSpace](https://www.mncccmakerspace.org.au/membership) to attend.
 This costs $20/month for adults and $15 for concession.
 There are a limited number of no cost “Community Memberships” available for eligible disadvantaged community members, please enquire at the [college](https://www.mnccc.edu.au/).

-We also chat and collaborate online at any time via [GitHub Discussions](https://github.com/NathanDigital/TechClub/discussions).
-You will need to have a [GitHub](https://github.com) account to join the discussions.
+We also chat and collaborate online at any time via [Discussions](https://github.com/NathanDigital/TechClub/discussions) or the [wiki](https://github.com/NathanDigital/TechClub/wiki)  You will need to have a [GitHub](https://github.com) account to contribute to these online resources.
 The [GitHub app](https://github.com/mobile) can chat on your mobile device and receive notifications when new comments are posted, just like any other chat app.

-Please also see the [FAQ](https://github.com/NathanDigital/TechClub/tree/main/faq)
+Please also see the [FAQ](https://github.com/NathanDigital/TechClub/wiki/FAQ)